Frequently Asked Questions (FAQ)

 4.)
 Where are the EnterMedia data centers located?
 What is the security like?

-A.) EnterMedia currently has data centers in Atlanta and Phoenix.
-A data center in Los Angeles will be opened in Q4 of 2015.
+a: EnterMedia currently has data center in Atlanta.
+A data center in Los Angeles will be opened in 2018.
 Additional data centers will be added on other continents as global hosting demand increases.
 The data centers are secured using multi-factor authentication including RFID badges, biometric scanners, and key code entry.
 The data center and common areas are monitored via 24/7 video recording system.
 The data center is SSAE-16 Type II Certified.
 Power is provided via 2400Amps of 480V diverse power feeds, 620kVA of batter backup capacity, and 1 megawatt of generator capacity.
 Furthermore the data center is protected via a double pre-action dry-pipe Fire Suppression System.

 5.)
 How long has EnterMedia been in business?
 How long has EnterMedia provided hosting?